jakobharder/anno-mod-loader/docs/modops/basics.md

         </Asset>
         ```

-??? warning "Avoid replacing larger structures"
+??? warning "Avoid replacing larger structures."
     Replace removes all content in the selection and replaces it.

     That often leads to unforeseen issues after game updates or in combination with other mods.